jasonfly07/jasonfly07.github.io/_posts/2018-4-13-lego-model-x.md

 ![_config.yml]({{ site.baseurl }}/images/lego_modelx/mack.jpg)

-Due to work, I got to drive Model X from time to time.
-It really is an awesome car, and I've grown to love it.
-Sadly, I can't really afford one, so I decide to build one myself.
-With Lego.
+Because of work, I got to drive Model X from time to time.
+I've grown to love this awesome car, so I decided to build a Lego version to have it sit nicely on my desk.

 ### Parts